 The pasta, which is A Mano’s main draw, is particularly disappointing.
 The sauce in the bucatini all’ amatriciana tastes like something you could get on a grocery store shelf, and the freshness of the peas in the fusilli verdi gets lost in the pool of butter underneath that you can see your sad reflection in.
 It’s like buying a pair of custom shoes in Italy and thinking you got a steal, only for the soles to fall off the first time you wear them.

-There are some other things on the menu that are good, but nothing is earth-shattering.
-The roasted summer squash focuses on the flavor of the vegetables instead of making it secondary to the prosciutto and cheese that come with it.
+But there are some other things on the menu that are good, but nothing is earth-shattering.
 The cauliflower has a nice bite from the chilis and brightness from the lemon, but this is just an appetizer - and it will set you up for disappointment when the rest of your food comes.

 If a pretty space and getting a table last-minute without a giant hassle are more important boxes for you to check than having memorable food, A Mano is a passable restaurant.
 You’ll get your negroni and some Italian food after a day in Hayes Valley.
 But if you’re looking for excellent pasta, we suggest you try somewhere else.